mihavo/beacon/README.md

 To achieve scalability and modularity, Beacon is built using a microservices architecture.
 Visit the [Architecture Docs](docs/architecture.md) for more details.

+## Mobile Client

+Check the [Mobile Client Docs](docs/mobile_client.md) for instructions on how to set up and run the mobile client.

 ## Quick Start

 ### Backend Services